kai32/eccentricity/README.md

 train_all.sh
 ```

-2) submit the jobs to the cluster and wait.
-In our case, it is best to open an instance of `screen` and run `./experiments/demo-experiment/scripts/train_all.sh`.
-To make sure that two jobs are not writing the same `*.tfrecords` file (data format for feeding images to network) simultaneously and corrupting it, the `train_all.sh` script `sleep`s until all `*.tfrecords` have been written to file and only then submits the rest of the jobs.
-This is why we submit the jobs in `screen`.
+2) run `./experiments/demo-experiment/scripts/train_all.sh`.
 Logs are saved to `experiments/demo-experiment/gen/trainlogs/`.
 Trained models are in `experiments/demo-experiment/gen/trained/`

 3) When the jobs are done run ```python experiments/demo-experiment/run_crowding_acc.py```.
 This script picks the model with the best learning rate according to the training accuracy at after 20 epochs, and creates evaluation jobs in the `./experiments/demo/experiment/scripts/` directory.

-4) submit the jobs using `./experiments/demo-experiment/gen/scripts/eval_all.sh` to the cluster in a `screen` and wait for this to complete.
-Again, we have included `sleep` commands to make sure that jobs are not creating the same datasets twice.
+4) run `./experiments/demo-experiment/gen/scripts/eval_all.sh`
 The jobs write the results for each datapoint into the `/experiments/demo-experiment/gen/precision_{modelname}` directory.
 Logs for evaluation are in `/experiments/demo-experiment/gen/evallog_{modelname}`

 5) View results in the `summary.ipynb` notebook.
 Launch it by running ```jupyter notebook summary.ipynb```

 The demo experiment is a template for running similar experiments.
 To create a new experiment with different settings, make sure that the settings for the experiment match in all three files (`gen_train.py`, `run_crowding_acc.py` and `eval_all.py`) in the places that have been marked with a `# SETTING` comment.

 # References
 If you use the code, partly or as is, in your projects and papers, please cite: